Return to Koh Chang Beaches

 Continuing on, there’s Jae Mam Seafood, restaurant and wholesalers, a large vegetable shop and Sing Thong store, a good source for western products at this end of the island.
 Bread Box, its offshoot bakey and coffee shop is on the left hand side.
 Across from them, you can fill up cheaply at the second of island’s PTT petrol stations, which has its own franchise Amazon cafe.

 In and around here, the cheap resorts, Boonya and Sofia are found in secluded spots off small turnings towards the sea.
 Shortly after Sofia, M & D and Lek’s, two Koh Chang stalwarts, are among a scattering of small bars and cheap diners.
-Go Pok Cafe, a curry and rice shop, is the newest 2023 addition just after the empty plaza.
+Mango Tree, a tiny restaurant, is the newest 2024 addition just after the empty plaza.

 klong prao beach koh chang south